 About

-Programming Languages, Semantics, Logic (a.k.a.
-PLSL /ˈpləs-əl/) is the reading group of the ACP section, which is part of IMADA at the University of Southern Denmark.
+The Programming Languages, Universality, Semantics, Logic Exchange (a.k.a.
+PLUSLE /ˈpləs-əl/) is the reading group of the ACP section, which is part of IMADA at the University of Southern Denmark.

 Inspired by LaPRaS at Imperial College, the members of the group learn about the common logical core behind various research topics in the field of programming languages (PL).
 While the group is tailored around the needs of PhD candidates, motivated M.Sc. students and lecturers are also welcome!
 Please contact us in advance if you would like to join for the first time.